Prince (1787 ship): Career

 Alexander first appeared Lloyd's Register (LR) in 1786, there being no online issue for 1785.

 By then Alexander had already made one voyage as a slave ship.

-1st enslaving voyage (1785–1786): Captain John McTaggart sailed from Bristol on 28 April 1785.
+1st voyage transporting enslaved people (1785–1786): Captain John McTaggart sailed from Bristol on 28 April 1785.

 Alexander acquired captives at Bonny and sailed from Africa on 15 September.
 She arrived at Grenada on 14 September with 307 captives.
 There she landed 273.
 Also, she had left Bristol with 49 crew members and had only 33 when she reached Grenada.
 She sailed from Grenada on 7 December, and arrived back at Bristol on 10 February 1786.

 Alexander enlisted two more crew members at Bonny on 5 August; still, she arrived at Grenada with 33 crew members.
 There she discharged 13; six seamen enlisted on 15 December.
 She arrived back at Bristol with 25 crew members, one having died on the way.

 Campbell, Baillie & Co., were the owner's agents at Grenada.
 They reported selling 273 captives at an average price of £35 5s 5d each.
 In addition, 34 captives were sickly and meagre and so had been sold at "vendue", i.e., for whatever little they could bring.
 That suggests that all 307 captives that arrived at Grenada had been sold.
 Although reportedly a great many captives had died, this appears, therefore, to have been on the Middle Passage.

+On this voyage, Alexander's surgeon was Alexander Falconbridge.
+This was the third of four voyages that he made on board slave ships, the last being in 1787.
+He became an abolitionist and in 1788 published An Account of the Slave Trade on the Coast of Africa, an influential account of the trade in enslaved people.

-2nd enslaving voyage (1786–1787): Captain William Engledue sailed from Bristol on 4 August 1786.
-He acquired captives at Bonny.
-Alexander arrived at Grenada 12 February 1787 with 350 captives and she landed 342.
+2nd voyage transporting enslaved people (1786–1787): Captain William Engledue sailed from Bristol on 4 August 1786.
+Alexander acquired captives at Bonny.
+She arrived at Grenada 12 February 1787 with 350 captives and she landed 342.
 She had left Bristol with 45 crew members and she arrived at Grenada with 32.
 She left Grenada on 20 March, and arrived back at Bristol on 3 May.

 Of the original crew of 45, 32 reached Grenada, where six were discharged.
 Six replacements were enlisted on 21 March 1787.
 Campbell, Baillie & Co. reported selling 342 captives for an average price of £30 11s 8d.
 Alexander sailed from Grenada in ballast.

 Prince first appeared in Lloyd's Register (LR) in 1787, with her entry showing the name change from Alexander.

-3rd enslaving voyage (1787–1788): Captain James Clurg sailed from Bristol on 28 July 1787.
+3rd voyage transporting enslaved people (1787–1788): Captain James Clurg sailed from Bristol on 28 July 1787.
 Prince acquired 427 captives at Bonny and arrived at Buenos Aires and Montevideo in February 1788 with 355 captives, for a 17% mortality rate.
 She had left Bristol with 47 crew members and she arrived at South America with 34.
 She arrived back at Bristol on 28 July 1788.